Beyond ReLU: Bifurcation, Oversmoothing, and Topological Priors: Experiments

 \subsection{Robustness to depth.}

-We test our bifurcation-aware initialization with a controlled variance $v_c(\delta)=\frac{1+\delta}{d\lambda_{k}^2 \alpha^2}$ for depth robustness on the \textsc{Cora} dataset.
+To validate the resistance of specific activations to oversmoothing, we test our bifurcation-aware initialization with a controlled variance $v_c(\delta)=\frac{1+\delta}{d\lambda_{k}^2 \alpha^2}$ for depth robustness on the \textsc{Cora} dataset.
 Figure~\ref{fig:depth_experiments}(a,b) shows that with supercritical initialization ($\delta>0$), bifurcating activations (sin, tanh, Fischer-tanh) maintain high initial Dirichlet energy $E_D^0$ and stable accuracy up to 64 layers, while the latter collapses for ReLU.
 In Figure~\ref{fig:depth_experiments}(c,d), with a 64-layer GNN, a parameter sweep on $\delta$ reveals a phase transition near $\delta=0$: accuracy is low in subcritical regime, while supercritical initialization sustains high performance for bifurcating activations.
 It should be noted that the transition is not as sharp as in the toy model, because random matrix theory establishes deterministic results in the limit of large embedding dimension.

 Interestingly, ReLU in the supercritical regime maintains a non-zero $E_D^0$, but poor accuracy.
 This is consistent with our theory: ReLU lacks the stabilizing cubic term ($\gamma = \phi'''(0) < 0$) required to align with graph eigenmodes.
 In contrast, bifurcating activations provide both the instability to escape the homogeneous state \emph{and} stabilization towards expressive structured patterns. \begin{remark} This shows that breaking contractivity alone is insufficient to mitigate oversmoothing: higher-order nonlinear terms are essential for stabilizing informative patterns. \end{remark}